kikobr/ProtoSparker/README.md

 ---

-## Using the Importer (beta)
+## Using the Importer *~beta~*
 You can also import SVG files to work with Framer.
 This means you can use it outside a Mac, with the Framer open source engine.
-Bear in mind that this Importer is highly experimental and don't expect it to run flawlessly.
+Bear in mind that this Importer is highly experimental, so don't expect perfect imports.

 #### Using it inside Framer Studio ####
 Grab our *dist/ProtoSparker.js* and place it inside your project's modules folder.
 Then type: